Curing Cramping Through Caffeine Regulation

 I like pre-workout mixes because they help me lift more, concentrate better, etc., but I usually buy ones without caffeine, because I get enough from coffee.
 In fact to multi-task better, I’ve been working on a more direct intake method.
-See my beta IV prototype to the right.

 One of the benefits of owning a gym is that supplement providers often mail you supplements, and I happened to get a brand new preworkout catalyst.
 I always read the labels, and I noticed this product had 300 mg of caffeine… 3x that of coffee.
 NP, my body can handle that… famous last words.
 Coffee, as you may know, contains about 100 mg of caffeine, and if you are like me you sip it all day long.
 Well I took this supplement in fell swoop, and started my workout, and picked exercises that sometimes caused me to get cramps in the past.
 And guess what happened?

 I GOT THE WORST STOMACH CRAMPS OF MY LIFE.